Can’t Hear Anyone In Valorant? Try these Solutions

 10. Disable Windows Auto Proxy Settings

-1. Click on Start Menu and type Settings
+1. Click the Start Menu and type Settings

 Start Menu To Settings Menu

-2. Click on Network & Internet from the left-hand navigation pane and select Proxy
+2. Click Network & Internet from the left panel and select Proxy

 Windows Settings To Proxy Settings